maathu-k/SCTP-CapstoneProject/README.md

 ## Insights

 - Easier to predict as the data is well balanced, clean and clear cut.
 - Model could also be biased.
-So, we will need more data to better train the model,
+So, we will need more data to better train the model.
-- Having a split of more training data does not always result in better accuracies due to overfitting.
+- Having a split of more training data does not always result in better accuracy due to overfitting.
 Similarly, too little of training data may result in underfitting.
 - Number of iterations also play apart in the accuracy of model.